fortellerq/notes/proxmox/proxmox.md

 If you used VMWare, VirtualBox or Parallels before, you know what a Hypervisor is.
 Those are Type 2 Hypervisors.
 Type 2s are slow and inefficient, but they are convenient because you can run them on top of Windows, Mac or Linux, and easily share files between the host and the guest.

 Type 1s on the other hand are a beast.
 They lack the convenience features, but they have extremely low overheads and very efficient.
 You can directly pass through physical hardware to the VMs, getting all the native performance, while keeping the benefits of virtual machines such as ease of backing up, portability and even compatibility.
-If running a XP VM in VMWare feels sluggish and laggy at times, running XP in a Proxmox VM feels like native, or even faster since hardware that supports XP are getting older.
+If running a XP VM in VMWare feels sluggish and laggy, running XP in a Proxmox VM feels like native, or even faster since new hardware is so much faster than old XP-supported hardware.

 Yes, you can run XP and Vista, and even Windows 98 on unsupported motherboards and CPUs (*).
 I'm running XP and Vista on my modern machine via Proxmox, with full GPU acceleration.
 And I'm running regular full backups and uploading them straight to the cloud, **all while the VMs are running**.
 How cool is that?